nixwiz/sensu-perl-runtime/README.md

 Perl-based scripts (e.g. [Sensu Community plugins][sensu-plugins]) to be packaged as separate assets containing Perl scripts and any corresponding module dependencies.
-In this way, a single shared Perl runtime may be delivered to systems running the new Sensu Go Agent via the new Sensu's new Asset framework (i.e. avoiding solutions that would require a Perl runtime to be redundantly packaged with every perl-based plugin).
+In this way, a single shared Perl runtime may be delivered to systems running the new Sensu Go Agent via the new Sensu's Asset framework (i.e. avoiding solutions that would require a Perl runtime to be redundantly packaged with every perl-based plugin).